 The driver’s seat is checked to make sure that it can be adjusted to different positions, ensuring both comfort and safety of the driver.
 The inside of the windscreen is checked slightly differently to the exterior, with anything blocking the driver’s field of view (including parking permits, sat-nav mounts and air fresheners) becoming a potential reason for an MOT rejection.

-If you’re unsure about any vehicle checks or would like a full an honest report on your car’s health, book your car in for a free 30 minute vehicle health check at ATS Euromaster
+If you’re unsure about any vehicle checks in our MOT checklist, or would like a full an honest report on your car’s health, book your car in for a free 30 minute vehicle health check at ATS Euromaster